scottogletree/ogletrees.github.io/_posts/2017-01-31-climate-graph.md

 The script can be found at my other github account - [Climate Script](https://github.com/ogletrees/ClimateStudy).
 Have a go with your local weather station!

 #### Some notes
+- Once things are set up the plotting seems quite slow, maxing out the processor.
+There probably are ways to speed it up, it seemed quicker the first time I played with it.
+- another thing